samuelsongg/INF1002-Python-Project-T12/README.md

 Prerequisites:
 - Run: pip install -r requirements.txt
 - Make sure the paths in the source code are edited accordingly
+- Install Google Chrome and chromedriver for Web Scrapping to run correctly

 To run the dashboard
 - Click on the start.bat file in the folder